cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

      :class: triple-table

      * - Description
-       - Retrieves the schedules of the Workflow *PurchaseHistoryWorkflow* of the Application *PurchaseHistory*
+       - Retrieves the schedules of the workflow *PurchaseHistoryWorkflow* of the Application *PurchaseHistory*

      * - HTTP Method
        - ``GET <base-url>/namespaces/default/apps/PurchaseHistory/workflows/PurchaseHistoryWorkflow/schedules``